ImgBotApp/InternetNL/detail/web/tls/cert-hostmatch/verdict/bad_en.md

-Hostname of website does not match certificate.
+The domain name of your website does *not* match the domain name on your website certificate.